Pendente lite custody or visitation

 - A party gains a more suitable home for the child.

 Modification of custody is usually more difficult than initially establishing custody because the standard that the court must use is more difficult to meet.
 This higher standard for modifying custody is one reason why it is so important for a party to make sure that he or she does it right the first time by making a strong case when custody is being initially established.

 Parties often try to reach a written agreement regarding custody instead of allowing the court to decide it.
 Doing so has numerous advantages.
 It allows the parties to avoid the risk that the court will order custody or visitation in a way that the parties do not want.
 It also allows the parties to save the time and expense associated with litigating their custody dispute all the way to trial.
 The court has the authority to disregard a written agreement on custody or visitation if it finds that the agreement is not in the child’s best interests, nevertheless, the court routinely enforces such agreements.
-An Annapolis Child Custody Lawyer can be extremely valuable in the negotiation and drafting of such an agreement.
+An Annapolis Family Lawyer can be extremely valuable in the negotiation and drafting of such an agreement.

 In any case involving child custody, both parties have the right to conduct discovery.
 Discovery is the process of compelling the other party to provide information that may help one’s case.
 Discovery can occur in several different ways, including with interrogatories, requests for documents, and depositions.
 Discovery can also include obtaining documents from outside sources like financial institutions, schools, and daycare centers.
 Discovery can sometimes uncover information that the other party is trying to hide.
 In cases involving child custody, discovery is extremely important because a lot of detailed information is required in order to make a persuasive case to the court.

 Contempt of court